GHR Education Quick Apply Search Jobs Log In

 — Kathryn F., RN Case Manager on the GHR team

-2. Highlight Transferrable Skills
+2. Highlight Transferable Nursing Skills

 When updating your resume and preparing for interviews, showcase the transferable skills you've developed during your bedside nursing career.
 Case management heavily relies on the following: